sodabubblewine/sodabubblewine.github.io/README.md

 Most people teach and prefer the implementation that includes error messages.
 They want the machine to tell them when something is wrong by anticipating how it could go wrong.
-My preference is for a crash based method of design: rather than go looking or errors leave as much of the design as possible out on the rim of "don't cares".
+My preference is for a crash based method of design: rather than go looking for errors leave as much of the design as possible out on the rim of "don't cares".
 Not only does this make your code a lot shorter (which makes it so there are fewer places where things could ever possibly go wrong), it also releases you from the anxiety of trying to catch your mistakes before you make them.

 There are some standard techniques that we pick up over time for avoiding problems that have already happened again and again in the past.